jrcain-usgs/asc-public-docs/docs/getting-started/using-spiceql/spiceql-wasm.md

 ## Limitations of Wasm Version

-??? warning "Wasm requires running a server and using `<script type="module" ...>`."
+??? warning "A server or JS environment, and using `<script type="module" ...>` are required."

-    Running a server environment is required to use web assembly modules.
+    Running a server or JS environment is required to use web assembly modules.
-    Accessing a page with SpiceQL via `file://` won't work.
+    Just accessing a page with SpiceQL via `file://` won't work.

     #### Node